unopolicinglab/website/content/post/23-08-14-hashimi-kulig-grant/index.md

 For questions about the study, please contact Teresa Kulig via [email](mailto:tkulig@unomaha.edu).
 For more information on the study, see media reports by the [*Nebraska Examiner*](https://nebraskaexaminer.com/briefs/labor-trafficking-in-nebraska-how-prevalent-is-it-uno-research-team-aims-to-find-out/) and [KLKN](https://www.klkntv.com/labor-trafficking-study-launches-in-nebraska-as-too-little-is-known-about-these-crimes/).

-From all of us in the VIPR Lab, congrats, Dr. Hashimi!
+From all of us in the VIPR Lab, congrats to you both!